20 Most Beautiful Beaches in New South Wales

 Dangar Island is a charming, traffic-free, natural hideaway on the Hawkesbury River, rich in European and Indigenous history.

-Catch a ferry from the Brooklyn marina and discover the natural beauty of this very unique and remote island.
+Catch a ferry from the Brooklyn marina and discover the unique beauty of this somewhat isolated island north of Sydney.

 Read more